-The climate and health crises are two of the most pressing issues of our time.
-Change needs to occur, and sooner rather than later.
+The climate and health crises are two of the most urgent issues of our time.
+Change must happen, and it needs to occur sooner rather than later.
 Join your hosts, Ben Eitelberg and Emma Strutt, for conversations about people and planet.
 Find more details at www.athletesfornature.org

 Amy Steel is a climate adaptation expert and PhD candidate with Adrift Lab at Curtin University, Western Australia.
 With over a decade of experience advising on decarbonisation and climate resilience, Amy is now focused on a vital question: should humans intervene to help ecosystems on the verge of collapse—and if so, how, where, and when?